KillianBrnt/first_web_page/README.md

 # Your first web site

-The purpose of this workshop is to teach you how to create your first website front with a premade back
+The purpose of this workshop is to teach you how to create your first website

 ## Configuration